bpftrace/bpftrace/docs/reference_guide.md

 ## 4. `-l`: Listing Probes

-Probes from the tracepoint and kprobe libraries can be listed with `-l`.
+Probe listing is the method to discover which probes are supported by the current system.
+Listing supports the same syntax as normal attachment does and alternatively can be combined with `-e` or filename args to see all the probes that a program would attach to.

 ```
 # bpftrace -l | more